 Several Mexican cities have lovely malecons that are perfect for strolling, people-watching, and looking out at the ocean.

-You can feel the breeze and smell the salt air in your regular street clothes, sort of a fully dressed version of walking on the beach.
+You can feel the breeze and smell the salt air in your regular street clothes, so you can enjoy the experience of walking on the beach while still fully dressed.
 Many malecons are also the home of public art, street performers, and vendors, so there is always something interesting to see and do.